GreedyTactician/various_small_projects/README.md

 Hello there,
 This is just a collection of smaller projects that I do to learn.
 Feel free to use the code for yourself.
+I used love to display.
 Ilann